Fortinetics

 Perfect track record.
 Multiple CMMC Level 2 engagements to perfect 110/110 assessor score, typically in six to nine months from first engagement to certification.
 The pattern is repeatable because we design the program around evidence-as-byproduct, not assessment-time reconstruction.

 Architecture, not audit.
 We design, implement, document, and sit with you through the actual assessment.
 Not a gap-analysis-and-leave firm.
-The client owns the outcome; we are present for every step that shapes it.
+This is also why the July 2026 suspension changed little about how we work: clients who built the architecture still hold it, while the ones who bought a certificate against a date are the ones re-planning.

 Pragmatic commercial model.
 Firm fixed-price engagements with milestone-based payments, or time-and-materials for more ambiguous scopes.
 No retainers, no surprise change orders, no reselling of tools.